Advice and answers from the Scalenut Team

 3. KEYWORD DENSITY -

-Keyword density refers to the percentage of times a particular keyword or phrase appears on a webpage in relation to the total number of words on that page.
+Keyword density refers to the percentage of times a particular keyword or phrase appears on a webpage to the total number of words on that page.
 In other words, it is the ratio of the number of times a keyword is used to the total number of words on the page.

 4. H1 HEADING -